-At a time in history when we're typically more overstimulated, undernourished, on edge and stretched thinner than ever, is there an ancient intervention to help create balance in an increasingly hectic world?
+At a time in history when we're typically more overstimulated, not always eating as we should, on edge and stretched thinner than ever, is there an ancient approach that can help create balance in an increasingly hectic world?

 Ayurveda, an age-old wellness protocol, deserves a closer look.

-It’s a 5,000-year-old system of natural wellness that aims to bring our bodies and minds into balance.
+It’s a 5,000-year-old approach to natural wellness that aims to bring our bodies and minds into balance.
 The idea is that by working to bring balance specific to each body, we hold the power to optimize our ability to thrive.

 History of Ayurveda, in a Nutshell

-Ayurveda is alive today (and growing in popularity) because of its ability to withstand the test of time.
+Ayurveda is alive today (and growing in popularity) because it has withstood the test of time.

-Spawning from the Vedic texts that celebrate the elements of life, including fire, wind, water, as well as Mother Earth and its plants and animals, Ayurvedic practices aim to harmonize internal and externals worlds.
+Spawning from the Vedic texts that celebrate the elements of life, including fire, wind, water, as well as Mother Earth and its plants and animals, Ayurvedic practices aim to harmonize internal and external realms.

-Today, it’s considered an accepted form of alternative and complementary health support around the globe, and scientific studies are starting to catch up to what the ancients have known for millennia.
+Today, it’s considered an accepted form of alternative and complementary health support around the globe, and science is starting to catch up to what the ancients have known for millennia.
 Ayurveda has benefits.

 Basic Principles of Ayurveda

-Unlike a one-size-fits-all approach that fails to address the huge diversity among people, Ayurveda takes an individual’s unique makeup into account when considering holistic solutions.
+Unlike a one-size-fits-all approach that typically doesn't address the huge diversity among people, Ayurveda takes an individual’s unique makeup into account when considering holistic solutions.

-Ayurvedic practices, mainly consisting of diet, lifestyle and rejuvenation and “cleansing” actions to promote a more balanced body and mind, seek to create equilibrium for a person’s dosha, or unique personal constitution.
+Ayurvedic principles, mainly consisting of diet, lifestyle and rejuvenation and “cleansing” actions to promote a more balanced body and mind, seek to create equilibrium for a person’s dosha, or unique personal constitution.

 The three main “types,” or doshas, include:

-How to Apply Ayurveda Today: Top Herbs, Oils & Other Go-To Ingredients
+Principles of Ayurveda Today: Herbs, Oils & Other Go-To Ingredients

-Used for well over 2,000 years, triphala is a staple of traditional Ayurveda, thanks to its well-rounded benefits.
+Used for well over 2,000 years, triphala is a staple of traditional Ayurveda.
 In India, it’s considered the greatest and most versatile of all herbal formulations.

-Derived from the dried powder of the following three fruits: amla, haritaki and bibhitaki, triphala is a treasured digestive tonic.
+It’s comprised of the following three fruits: amla, haritaki and bibhitaki.

-The most popular and most-researched adaptogenic herb ever, ashwagandha is known as “strength of the stallion” in India, thanks to its benefits.
-It’s also sometimes called “Indian ginseng” because of its ability to promote a healthy response to stress.
+Perhaps one of the most popular well-regarded adaptogenic herb, ashwagandha is known as “strength of the stallion” in India.
+It’s also sometimes called “Indian ginseng” due to its ability to promote a healthy response to stress.